-At Norwich Research Park there is a multidisciplinary approach whereby clinical researchers, scientists and entrepreneurs work collaboratively to drive innovation and create solutions in medicine.
+At Norwich Research Park there is a multidisciplinary approach whereby clinical researchers, scientists and entrepreneurs work collaboratively to drive innovation and create solutions in medical research and development.

-The Park is the proud home to the Norfolk and Norwich University Hospital (NNUH), where dedicated research staff can be performing up to 300 active studies at one time ranging from small local studies to those that are multi-site across the UK and worldwide.
+The Park is the proud home to the Norfolk and Norwich University Hospital (NNUH), where dedicated research staff can be performing up to 300 active studies at one time ranging from small local studies to those that are multi-site across the UK and the globe.
+These activities take place across a range of purpose-built facilities including the Clinical Research Facility at the Quadram Institute and the Bob Champion Research and Education building owned and managed by the UEA in partnership with the hospital.

 A few examples of studies at the NNUH are: